jeromebader/jeromebader/README.md

 ---

-If you’re looking for a passionate tech enthusiast and certified Scrum Master to collaborate with, build something innovative, or just chat about the latest in technology, I’m excited to connect.
+If you’re looking for a passionate tech enthusiast to collaborate with, build something innovative, or just chat about the latest in technology, I’m excited to connect.
 Let’s make something extraordinary together! 🚀

 ### Programming Languages & Technologies: